robotology/robotology-superbuild/doc/matlab-one-line-install.md

 This guide provides a simple documentation to install Robotology MATLAB/Simulink packages in a pure MATLAB workflow (so without launching **anything else** via terminal, so for example no Gazebo simulation).

+**Note that he minimum version of MATLAB supported by the robotology-superbuild is R2022a.**

 ## Installation
 ~~~matlab
 websave('install_robotology_packages.m', 'https://raw.githubusercontent.com/robotology/robotology-superbuild/master/scripts/install_robotology_packages.m')